G1OJS/BandOpticon/Change History.md

   - think of a different colour for Tx-Rx spots so it doesn't look so similar to remove entities in home

 Code tidying:
+  - simplify the code in getBandDetailsGridHTML (at least move the local/nonlocal if statements to a function for readability
   - is there a better way to do the highlighting?
   - is there a better way to count for statistics?
   - check consistency of let, var, continuation + and \ and <br> plus variable names e.g.